-Quick and colorful, this tofu vegetable ramen soup will please anyone who loves Asian flavors.
+Quick and colorful, this tofu vegetable ramen noodle soup will please anyone who loves Asian flavors.
 Simple to make and naturally vegan, it’s ready to eat in no time.
+Enjoy snow or snap peas, bell pepper, baby corn, and noodles in a readymade broth, gently seasoned with ginger.

 Preferably, use the kind of ramen that comes without seasoning, sometimes labeled chukka soba.
 If there’s a seasoning packet that comes with it, feel free to use it if the ingredients are plant-based and natural.
 If not, discard.
 Feel free to substitute yakisoba.